 Police were called to Yeoman Street after members of the public reported a ‘large fight’ in the middle of Leicester’s Cultural Quarter just after 4am today, Tuesday, October 5.

-Officers then found a 23-year-old man with stab wounds in the yard of St George’s Church before they arrested seven people from the Nottingham area in relation to the attack.
+Officers then found a 23-year-old man with stab wounds in the yard of St George’s Church before they arrested seven people from the Leicester area in relation to the attack.

 The owner of Halford Shoes, who did not wish to be named, said: “Footfall has been low for my business because of the city centre stabbings.
 The more it happens, less people will want to head out to support local businesses.